 (Above: Photo by my friend Crystal shows my children and I last October, just shy of my 36th birthday and the beginning of my cancer journey, enjoying cold soda on a hot day during a homeschool field trip to a Georgia farm.
 Prior to beginning a musical instrument business with my children's father, I worked as a classroom teacher.
 Now, I use that skill set to educate my children since their autism, dyslexia and other sensory differences respond best to home-based learning for now.)

-In 2019, I received the diagnosis of grade 3 ductal carcinoma.
+In 2019, I received the diagnosis of grade 3, stage 2, ductal carcinoma.
 I also moved with my children into a home I selected and qualified for ON MY OWN for the first time in my 36 years of life.

 As of July 8th, I'm recovering from a partial mastectomy and seeking healthy closure--regarding both my role within my musical instrument business and my marriage to its co-founder.